How common are headaches in adults?

-According to the National Headache Foundation, over 45 million Americans suffer from chronic, recurring headaches and of these, 28 million suffer from migraines.
-About 20% of children and adolescents also have significant headaches.
+According to the National Headache Foundation, more than 45 million Americans suffer from chronic (long-term), recurring (repeating) headaches; of these, 28 million suffer from migraines.
+About 20 percent of children and adolescents also have significant headaches.
 About 70% of headache sufferers are women.

 Headaches are the most common cause of absenteeism from work and school.
-Migraine sufferers lose more than 157 million work and school days annually because of headache pain.
+Migraine sufferers lose more than 157 million work and school days every year because of headache pain.

 Based on research, a practical headache classification includes primary and secondary headaches.

 Primary headaches are those that are not the result of another medical condition.
 The category includes tension-type, migraine, and cluster headaches.

 - Tension-type headaches: The most common type of headache.
 Tension-type headaches tend to be mild to moderate, non-throbbing, and bilateral (on both sides of the head).
 They usually do not get worse during routine activities (bending over, walking stairs, etc.) Because tension-type headaches tend to be mild, patients usually treat them successfully with over-the-counter medications.
 Patients should be aware that using over-the-counter medications too often can lead to chronic (long-term) daily headache.

 - Migraines: the second most common type of primary headaches.
 The exact cause of migraines is unknown, although they are caused by changes in the nerves and blood vessels.
 Migraines are also related to changes in the brain and inherited abnormalities in certain areas of the brain.
 Migraine pain is moderate to severe, often described as pounding or throbbing.
 Migraines can last from 4 hours to 3 days and usually occur 1 to 4 times per month.
 Migraine symptoms include sensitivity to light, noise or odors; nausea or vomiting; loss of appetite; and stomach upset or abdominal pain.